3231-3245 Fraser St and 675 E 17th Ave rezoning application

 Does the city consider public/ community opinion when approving these projects?
 Seems there are valid concerns about parking, building on peat and available infrastructure in the area.
 What weight would public concern have against the wishes of a large developer in the city?

-bamanda asked about 1 year ago
+bamanda asked over 1 year ago

 All comments from the public are considered when staff review a rezoning application.
 Comments that are relevant to specific review groups (such as engineering, landscape, housing, etc.) are shared with those groups for their consideration.
 Public feedback is also summarized in the referral report to Council.
 Members of the public also have the ability to write to Council and speak at the Public Hearing during which Council will make a decision on a rezoning application.
 The Public Hearing for this project is not yet scheduled, however the site sign and website will be updated once the Public Hearing date is set.
 It has been noted that there are concerns about parking, the existing soil conditions and the nearby infrastructure.
 Staff are reviewing concerns in relation to these issues, as well as in relation to applicable City by-laws, guidelines and regulations, such as the Parking By-law.
 Should the rezoning application be approved by Council, the developer would be subject to site- and project-specific conditions of approval relating to urban design, engineering, landscape, and housing.
 It should be noted that increasing rental housing, in particular projects with an affordability component, is a priority of the City.